soumyarooproy/leetcode_solutions/problems_medium.md

 ### Unique Paths II (#63)
 ### Unique Paths (#62)
 ### Rotate List (#61)
+* Determine the length of the list
+* Compute `k modulo n`
+* Bring the last `k` nodes from the back of the list to the front of the list
 ### Permutation Sequence (#60)
 ### Spiral Matrix II (#59)
 ### Merge Intervals (#56)